AliGuard/Ultimaco-SafeGuard---Reverse-Engineering-Project/README.md

 ### Password as 32bit hashes?
 ![passwords-stored-in-memory](https://github.com/AliGuard/Ultimaco-SafeGuard---Reverse-Engineering-Project/assets/164739879/b79de86e-ff71-4027-8397-c6faf8b60791)
-These 2 Entrys represent the User and System password.
-No matter how long those passwords are they alays be stored in a 32 bit hash.
+These 2 Entrys represent the SYSTEM and USER password.
+No matter how long those passwords are (max 16 char) they always be stored in a 32 bit hash.
 Since the passwords are the same (1111111111111111) you have a repeating pattern here.

 ### Usernames
 You can find out the username lenghts by having a look at the pattern of the encryption.
 There is always a repeating pattern for empty lines and spaces.
 Encrypted usernames will be the same lenght+2 bits in the memory.